 Bangkok’s Don Mueang Airport has finally given up the ghost.
-After struggling since Friday to remain open and to keep flights up in the air, the airport has finally announced it just can’t do it anymore and closed at 7pm tonight.
+After struggling since Friday to remain open and to keep flights up in the air, the airport has finally announced it just cannot do it anymore, and closed at 7pm tonight.

-As for Orient Thai, they announced they’ve moved their entire operation to Suvarnabhumi Airport, on the other side of Bangkok.
+As for Orient Thai, they announced they have moved their entire operation to Suvarnabhumi Airport, on the other side of Bangkok.
 If you have a flight scheduled with them, contact them as the flight times will likely have changed.

-Meanwhile, stay away from the Don Mueang area.
-More run-off flood water will arrive from Ayutthaya and the rest of the north tomorrow and floods will be even worse.
+Meanwhile, stay away from the Don Mueang area if you possibly can.
+More run-off flood water will arrive from Ayutthaya and the rest of the north tomorrow and floods are expected to be even worse.